Sagebox/stdvisualsort/readme.txt

 std::sort() Visualization
 *************************

+See a hi-res real-time video (gif) at: https://gfycat.com/vibrantinsignificantdormouse

 This is a relatively short program that looks at what is going on in std::sort() while it is sorting and then graphs it on the screen.